 Our room was directly above the entrance of the main house, with a vast, exquisitely comfortable bed, high-ceilings and marble bathroom with free-standing tub and views of rolling hills and lakes as far as the eye can see.

-Wild Carrot has a large yet brilliantly curated menu – traditional dishes with a contemporary twist, such as the sharing beef Wellington with rich mushroom duxelle, cabbage and truffle sauce, or the Surrey beef gourmet burger, with blackberry chutney and caramelized onions in a brioche bun.
+Wild Carrot has a large yet expertly curated menu – traditional dishes with a contemporary twist, such as the sharing beef Wellington with rich mushroom duxelle, cabbage and truffle sauce, or the Surrey beef gourmet burger, with blackberry chutney and caramelized onions in a brioche bun.
 They also have a very impressive selection of wagyu steaks

 The layout includes intimate, cosy booths, or larger wooden tables with comfortable leather sitting.
 The rolling countryside views are framed by large door-to-ceiling windows.
 And there’s an additional open kitchen bar where you can actually interact with the chefs whilst they cook your favourite dishes.
 For those wishing to dine al-fresco, Wild Carrot features an open terrace in the style of the traditional English garden, draping with green foliage and delicate lighting.

 Our meal was fantastic.
 I opted for the salmon tartare with crispy poached egg, watercress and lemon crème fraîche, £12, followed by a rare wagyu sirloin £68 with an off-menu mixed salad.
 The steak was tender and juicy; flavoursome as they come.
 If I were to have any complaints at all, and really I don’t, it would only be the lack of options such as sautéed spinach, or broccoli or green beans as a side.
 The only almost-green option was teriyaki pak choy with sesame seeds, £4, which I didn’t sample.